ccnmtl/flgstatic/content/about.md

 <div class="about-div" id="Feedback">
 <h3>Feedback</h3>

-<p>If you are interested in contributing to the glossary or using it in your course, please send an e-mail to ccnmtl-filmglossary@columbia.edu.</p>
+<p>If you are interested in contributing to the glossary or using it in your course, please send an e-mail to columbiactl+filmglossary@columbia.edu.</p>
 </div>

 ### Copyrights and Permissions

 The Film Language Glossary is developed and maintained by the Columbia Center for Teaching & Learning for the purpose of promoting and advancing education and scholarship related to film and media studies.
 Other uses are not authorized by Columbia University.
-Inquiries about copyright or other matters may be sent by e-mail to ccnmtl-filmglossary@columbia.edu.
+Inquiries about copyright or other matters may be sent by e-mail to columbiactl+filmglossary@columbia.edu.

 For information about copyright at Columbia University, visit the website of the Copyright Advisory Office at <http://copyright.columbia.edu/copyright/>.